wasp-lang/wasp/web/docs/testing.md

 If you encounter any issues, reach out to us on [Discord](https://discord.gg/rzdnErX) and we will make sure to help you out!
 :::

-# Web App
+# Testing your React app

 Wasp enables you to quickly and easily write both unit tests and React component tests for your frontend code.
-Becase we already use [Vite](https://vitejs.dev/), we were able to add many additional testing capabilities by giving you an integrated [Vitest](https://vitest.dev/) experience out of the box.
+Because we already use [Vite](https://vitejs.dev/), we also support testing the web app by giving you an integrated [Vitest](https://vitest.dev/) experience out of the box.

 <details>
   <summary>Included Libraries</summary>